carlynorama/2023January-30DaysNatureOfCode/docs/25-intro-fractals/04-koch-snowflake/notes.md

 Set of 3 Koch Lines making a "snowflake."
+Could of, should of?, made a single `KochLine` that was the  container for the three `KochLine`s that make the triangle, but done for now.

 ### Instructions